Michelle Judson’s cancer army

 “From the moment that I found out I had cancer,” she recalls, “I just knew that, ‘Oh man, I have three little kids and my husband works away from home five days a week.
 I don’t have the luxury to even process this.
 I have to amass this army of support now.’”

-For Michelle and other patients like her, Providence Cancer Center has a team of experts to treat every aspect of the disease, beginning with those fearful and uncertain first days.
+For Michelle and other patients like her, Providence Cancer Institute has a team of experts to treat every aspect of the disease, beginning with those fearful and uncertain first days.

 Within an hour of her diagnosis, Michelle got a phone call from a Providence nurse navigator, who explained that she would guide Michelle through the care process, helping her at every important stage of her treatment.